nehaljwani/team.exiv2.org/book/IMaEA.md

 This is implemented using _**Command**_ in [Design Patterns](https://www.oreilly.com/library/view/design-patterns-elements/0201633612/))

-The Task Factory is used by the command-line utility exiv2 which supports sub-commands such as print, adjust, rename and extract.
+The Task Factory is used by the Exiv2 command-line application supports sub-commands such as print, adjust, rename and extract.
 The TaskFactory returns an object with the Task Interface.
 The TaskFactory has to be created than then called to find the task runner.
 There is no equivalent in tvisitor.cpp.

 #### The Image Factory